cmbant/benasque/DEPLOYMENT.md

-# Deployment Guide for Benasque 25 Conference Website
+# Deployment Guide for Conference Website

 ## Local Testing with Docker